Duchess: silky smooth Java integration

 Duchess not expose PushLocalFrame, but it is possible to invoke this method via unsafe code or from other crates (e.g., the jni crate's push_local_frame method).
 This method will cause local variables created within its dynamic scope to be released when PopLocalFrame is invoked.
 The 'jvm lifetime mechanism used to ensure local variables do not escape their scope could be invalidated by these methods.
 See the section on the jvm lifetime for more details.

-How duchess avoids this: Duchess carefully controls use of this method internally.
-We explicitly assume that customers do not invoke this method directly via alternative means.
+How Duchess avoids this: Duchess carefully controls use of this method internally.
+We explicitly assume that users do not invoke this method directly via alternative means.

 Multiple JVMs started in the same process